-Not starting your chainsaw can also result in dirty air filters.
+Not starting your saw can also result in dirty air filters.
 Garbage and dirty air filters will draw more gas than air, just like holding your breath.
-Saw running with stuck air filters increases the amount of carbon accumulated because the engine produces large amounts of burning fuel.
+Saw running with stuck air filters increases the amount of carbon accumulated because it produces large amounts of burning fuel.

 See, we keep our words.
-We show all possible ways why chainsaw won't start after sitting?
+Do we show all possible ways why a chainsaw won’t start after sitting?
 Of course, all of the above points only to gas-powered chainsaws.
 If you have battery-powered chainsaws or electronic chainsaws, there are very few that can go wrong.